Four Tips I Learned Through Customer Discovery

 Tip #1: Ask Your Customer / Prospect Directly

 Better yet, watch their actions.
-Too many hours are spent by corporate marketers guessing what they think their prospective c-level executives want to read, how they want to be communicated with and what messaging mix makes up the magic pixie dust needed to get them to pick up the phone or send then that all-too-illusive email address.
+Too many hours are spent by corporate marketers guessing what they think their prospective c-level executives want to read, how they want to be communicated with and what messaging mix makes up the magic pixie dust needed to get them to pick up the phone or submit their all-too-illusive email address through gated content.

 At ATDC, they called it customer discovery so I suggest you discover what they want before you build that website, write all that content and bet your career on that campaign.
 Seriously, just ask a few – they will tell you.
 Don’t ask your sales reps – ask your customers and do the research yourself.
 Don’t farm it out.